hypengw/Qcm/README.md

 # Qcm
 Material You cloud music player.

-This repository contains the frontend application only.
 To use Qcm, you'll need to run it with a compatible local backend.

-The backend process is managed by this front, you can use `--backend <path>` to set the backend executable path.
+The backend process is managed by Qcm, you can use `--backend <path>` to set the backend executable path.

 ### Backend Support

 A backend implementation can be found at [QcmBackend](https://github.com/hypengw/QcmBackend), which supports the following music services:

 - **Jellyfin**
-- **Netease Cloud Music**
+- **Netease Cloud Music**(wip)

 ### Screenshots